zhuyuhui97/zhuyuhui97.github.io/content/projects.md

 15. Traffic Online Detection Based on Imbalanced Deep Learning For Android Malwares
     *Jan.
 2017 - Feb.
 2020* - Funded by National Natural Science Foundation of China, No.61672262.
     Research Assistant.

+Along with many other grants: National Natural Science Foundation of China under Grants No.61472164 and No.61702218, Shandong Provincial Key R&D Program under Grant No.2018CXG0706 and No.2019GGX101028, Project of Shandong Province Higher Educational Youth Innovation Science and Technology Program NO.2019KJN028.